Engineering-Research-Lab/Engineering-Research-Lab/README.md

   • See – detect, recognize introduced person, track with eye contact and head orientation following interlocutor position, blink eyelids.

-  Desktop application software installation provides access to system terminal chat-bot interface and 6V CBM robot controller device with USB serial port connection, going through registration in Unit Network user profile access to local and server based memory storage with using of Microsoft OS speech references and available system display language.
+  Desktop application software installation provides access to chat-bot and 6V CBM robot controller device with USB serial port connection, going through registration in Unit Network user profile access to local and server based memory storage with using of Microsoft OS speech references and available system display language.

 ### Prototype application compatibility and usage